Child Support Attorney Greensboro, N.C.

 - After three years (Child support arrangements are subject to review every three years.)

 - If there has been a significant and material change in the parents’ circumstances which impacts the child (e.g. the income of either parent increases or decreases by 15% or custody changes.)

 If there has been a substantial change in the parents’ circumstances which impacts the child (e.g. increases or decreases in income impacting the worksheet calculations or custody changes.) consult the Ward Black Law child support attorneys in Greensboro N.C.
 A court may modify the order effective from the date you filed.
 That could mean the difference of paying or being paid.

 If child support is established as part of a separation agreement rather than ordered by the court, the agreement outlines how child support may be modified.
 The parties should review their agreement thoroughly and consult an attorney before taking any action counter to what is outlined in the Separation Agreement.

 You should not make child support payments in cash.
 Instead, use a check, money order or some other method which provides documented proof of payment.
 This ensures that you will never have to make the same payment twice.

 Contact a Child Support Attorney in Greensboro, N.C.

 If you’re facing separation, dealing with child support issues or seeking to modify a child support arrangement, contact Ward Black Law today.
-Our child support attorney in Greensboro, N.C. will answer your questions, help you fill out complicated or tedious paperwork and protect your rights.
-She’ll bring her years of experience to bear on your case and counsel you with skill, practicality and compassion.
+Our child support attorneys in Greensboro, N.C. will answer your questions, help you fill out complicated or tedious paperwork and protect your rights.
+We bring her years of experience to bear on your case and counsel you with skill, practicality and compassion.
 You can reach us by phone: 336-333-2244, or toll-free: 1-877-256-1214.
 You may also reach Ward Black Law by email or online inquiry.

 For directions to Ward Black Law, visit our Contact Us page.